Frankham History, Family Crest & Coats of Arms

 The vast movement of people that followed the Norman Conquest of England of 1066 brought the Frankham family name to the British Isles.
 They lived in Norfolk, at Great Fransham or Little Fransham, parishes in the union of Mitford and Launditch, hundred of Launditch.
 Little Fransham's old Hall, "now a farmhouse, contains a room in which Queen Elizabeth is said to have slept one night, when on a tour through Norfolk."

 Bother parishes date back to the Domesday Book of 1086 when they were one and known as Frandesham.
 At this time Fransham consisted of 3 mills.

 Early Origins of the Frankham family

 The surname Frankham was first found in Norfolk where they held a family seat as Lords of the Manor of the village of Fransham.
 The village of Fransham in 1086 was held by Gilbert from William de Warenne, the overlord whose line later became the Dukes of Warwick.
 Conjecturally, the Fransham name is directly descended from Gilbert, who was probably the son or nephew of William of Warenne.
 William, Count of Warren in Normandy, was a great friend and trusted companion of Duke William, the Conqueror of England in 1066.
 He married Gundreda, daughter of Queen Matilda.
 William, who fought at the Battle of Hastings, was one of the nobles who ruled England when Duke William returned to Normandy from time to time.

 Early History of the Frankham family

-Another 214 words (15 lines of text) covering the years 1198, 1273, and 1334 are included under the topic Early Frankham History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Frankham research.
+Another 98 words (7 lines of text) covering the years 1198, 1273, 1334, 1730, 1810, 1660 and 1743 are included under the topic Early Frankham History in all our PDF Extended History products and printed products wherever possible.